Macro Crash Radar V3

 Narrative

-The radar currently points to a high-risk environment in which market stress is clearly building.
-The strongest stress signals are coming from volatility stress, risk appetite deterioration.
-Additional pressure is visible in liquidity conditions, dollar strength, market breadth weakness, Nasdaq trend weakness.
+The radar currently points to a broadly normal environment with limited systemic stress.
+Additional pressure is visible in market breadth weakness.
 At the same time, credit spreads remain relatively contained; yield curve stress is not confirming.
-This is consistent with a developing stress phase in which equity and volatility signals are leading before full systemic confirmation is complete.
+This is consistent with a stable phase in which risk signals remain limited and fragmented.

 Risk Trend